 The latest version has a greater number of flex grooves, improving the flexibility of the shoe.
 This is especially true in the forefoot area.
 Additionally, the flex grooves are deeper to serve the same purpose- increased flexibility.

 The Launch 4 also has a greater forefoot surface area.
-This iteration of the shoe provides more flexibility than its predecessor and greater ground coverage, which provides for a toe off that is smoother and more energetic than in previous version of the Launch.
+This iteration of the shoe provides more flexibility than its predecessor and greater ground coverage, which provides for a toe off that is smoother and more energetic than in the previous version of the Launch.

 The outsole is mainly constructed blown rubber and just a small bit of carbon rubber.
-This not only increases the durability of the outsole, but also lightens the shoe overall.
+This not only increases the durability of the outsole but also lightens the shoe overall.

 First, the upper material is much softer than in previous versions.
-Not only is is more comfortable to wear, it is also more flexible as a result, which helps keep your foot comfortable and encourages your natural gait.
+Not only it is more comfortable to wear, it is also more flexible as a result, which helps keep your foot comfortable and encourages your natural gait.